North West (South African province): Demographics

 The majority of the province's residents are Tswana people who speak Tswana, as in neighbouring Botswana.
 Smaller groups include Afrikaans, Sotho, and Xhosa speaking people.
 English is spoken primarily as a second language.
 Most of the population belong to Christian denominations.
 (Figures according to Census 2001 released in July 2003).

 According to the 2007 community survey 90.8% of the province's population was Black (mostly Tswana-speaking), 7.2% as White (mostly Afrikaans speaking), 1.6% as Coloured and 0.4% as Asian.
 The 2007 community survey showed the province had a population of just over 3 million.
 The province's white population is very unevenly distributed.
 In the southern and eastern municipalities, the white percentage in double figures such as the Tlokwe and Matlosana where the white percentages were 27% and 12% respectively.

 The province has the lowest number of people aged 35 years and older (5.9%) who have received higher education.
 Since 1994 the number of people receiving higher education has increased.
 After the disbanding of the bantustans, many people migrated to the economic centres of Cape Town and Gauteng.

 Education

-The province had two universities: the University of North West, which was formerly called the University of Bophuthatswana (founded in 1979), in Mmabatho; and Potchefstroom University for Christian Higher Education (founded in 1869; became a constituent college of the University of South Africa in 1921 and an independent university in 1951).
+The province had two universities: the North-West University, which was formerly called the University of Bophuthatswana (founded in 1979), in Mmabatho; and Potchefstroom University for Christian Higher Education (founded in 1869; became a constituent college of the University of South Africa in 1921 and an independent university in 1951).
 These two universities have now merged and the new institution is called North-West University.

 As part of the Department of Education's proposed plans for higher education, the existing four higher learning institutions will be merged to form two.
 During 2003, as part of the Year of Further Education and Training project, three mega institutions, Taletso, ORBIT and Vuselela, were established to provide technical and vocational training to the youth.
 These institutions have been incorporated into many of the former education and technical colleges and manpower centres.